 VIDEO: watch how to make instant pot chicken soup

-Turn the Instant Pot to the saute setting and drizzle olive oil in the bottom.
-Pat the chicken dry with paper towels and seasn both sides of the thighs with salt and pepper.
+Prepare the chicken.
+Set Instant Pot to the saute setting and drizzle olive oil in the bottom.
+Pat the raw chicken dry with paper towels and season both sides of the thighs with salt and pepper.
 When the oil is hot, place the chicken thighs smooth side down and sear on both sides for 3-4 minutes.
 It shouldn't be cooked all the way through.
 Remove the chicken to a cutting board or plate.

 Drizzle a little more olive oil in the bottom then add the onion, celery, and carrots and cook for 3-5 minutes or until soft and translucent.
 Add the minced garlic and saute for another 1-2 minutes until the garlic is fragrant.

-Press cancel to stop the saute setting then add the rest of the ingredients, except for the noodles, too the instant pot.
+Prepare the base of the soup.
+Press cancel to stop the saute setting then add the rest of the ingredients, except for the noodles, to the instant pot.
 Place the chicken thighs back in the broth, making sure they're fully submerged.

 Expert Recipe Tips